MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Ablation Study

 \subsection{Influence of sample pair attention}

-To evaluate the effectiveness and efficiency of SPA, we conducted the cross-generator evaluation to show that our plug-and-play SPA module can generalize to various vison-language-based models for performance improvement.
-We trained models using CollDiff and tested them on DDPM, LatDiff, and Diffae.
-As Table~\ref{tablespa} shows, due to the addition of MAS, the AUC of both CLIP and MFCLIP is improved by 2.72\% and 3.78\%, respectively, on the challenging LatDiff.
-Furthermore, SPA rarely introduces auxiliary weights and computational costs when plugged and played into other models.
+To evaluate the effectiveness and efficiency of SPA, we conduct the cross-generator evaluation to show that our plug-and-play SPA module can generalize to various vison-language-based models for performance improvement.
+We train models using CollDiff and test them on DDPM, LatDiff, and Diffae.
+As Table~\ref{tablespa} shows, due to the addition of SPA, the AUC of both CLIP and MFCLIP is improved by 2.72\% and 3.78\%, respectively, on the challenging LatDiff, with almost no change in the number of parameters and FLOPs.
+SPA rarely introduces auxiliary weights and computational costs when plugged and played into other models like CLIP.
+This shows that performance improvements could be achieved with high computational efficiency as the addition of SPA.